Elbsides/www/2024/index.markdown

 Speaker: [Katharine Jarmul](#katharine-jarmul)

 In this talk, we'll review attacks on today's "AI" systems, and how fundamental aspects of adversarial examples are still relevant today.
-We'll explore how purple-teaming AI systems could work, and the latest research on potential preventative measures and a few common-sense tips, if your CEO tells you you have to deploy an AI-based application.
+We'll explore how purple-teaming AI systems could work, and the latest research on potential preventative measures and a few common-sense tips, if your CEO tells you, you have to deploy an AI-based application.

 ## Unveiling the Reality: The True Impact of GenAI on Cybercrime

 Speaker: [Candid Wüest](#candid-wüest)

 Are we on the brink of a GenAI-powered cybercrime apocalypse?
 Sensational headlines may stoke fear, but the reality is more nuanced.
-Join us to explore the true impact of GenAI on cybercrime, debunk myths, and reveal insights from the front lines.
+Join us to explore the true impact of GenAI on cybercrime, debunk myths, and reveal insights from the frontlines.
+We'll start with the infamous $25 million BEC deepfake video conference scam, illustrating how deep fakes are weaponized.
+From son-in-trouble scams to 2-for-1 bitcoin videos, we'll uncover the various deepfake threat landscape.
+Next, discover how GenAI transforms phishing attacks, personalizing messages and orchestrating interactive schemes like romance scams.
+See how cybercriminals leverage GenAI for automation and efficiency, ramping up malicious operations.
+We'll demystify AI-generated, AI-supported, and AI-powered threats, showing how AI accelerates threat distribution through script creation and scaling.
+Real-world examples of GenAI-generated malware will be discussed.
+Like for example the polymorphic or rather metamorphic PoC malware Black Mamba, that dynamically adapts using LLMs.
+Even nation state APTs have played with it.
+We'll explain why these threats remain detectable with current methods and why the feared Terminator ransomware isn't on the horizon for this year.
+Discover the strategic shift from creating unfiltered LLMs, like FraudGPT, to offering proxied prompt injection into existing models, like LoopGPT.
+See how tools like FuzzAI help with new prompt injections.
+Finally, we'll touch on the MITRE ATLAS framework and discuss related techniques, e.g. adversarial AI attacks, setting the stage for future discussions.
+This talk separates hype from reality, providing a clear perspective on the evolving cyber threat landscape driven by GenAI.

 ## Far beyond the perimeter - exploring external attack surfaces

 Speaker: [Stefan Hager](#stefan)

 Looking for intel in all the right places is an art that adversaries seem to have mastered; but when it comes to their own data, many companies seem to lose interest in examining anything that's outside the "perimeter" - whatever that is supposed to be nowadays.
 Credential leaks, shadow IT, unofficial websites with official info - the list of assets far outside the data centers of companies is long, and those assets nevertheless pose risks.
 Instead of turning a blind eye, it's important (and necessary) to get an understanding of what kind of information is out there, ready to be used or abused and protect accordingly.
+What risks are "out there" and what is meant by "out there"?
+How can those risks be addressed?
+What tools are easily available?

 ## Key Steps to Achieving an Application Security Program